 - All types of service businesses

 Businesses that probably won’t benefit from EDDM include those who have niche products or services.
-Not everyone in your area wants or needs what you offer, and therefore it is hard to get your mail piece in the hands of your target customer through EDDM.
+Not everyone in your area wants or needs what you offer, and therefore it is hard to get your mail piece in the hands of your target customer base through EDDM.
 Even if you are saving on postage through EDDM, you will be wasting money by sending to people who are simply uninterested in your business.

 Savings with EDDM